Singapore, Malaysia drop in corruption perception rankings

 Transparency International releases latest rankings.

-Bhutan, Taiwan and South Korea were 27th, 30th and 37th, while India, Indonesia and Philippines ranked 76th, 88th and 95th with the same scores as last year.
+Bhutan, Taiwan, and South Korea were 27th, 30th, and 37th, while India, Indonesia, and the Philippines ranked 76th, 88th, and 95th with the same scores as last year.

 Among the countries perceived to be most corrupt in the region are Nepal, Bangladesh, Laos, and Myanmar ranking between 130 and 147 in the list.